Agility

 “Dogs are not our whole life, but they make our lives whole.” - Roger Caras

-Over the past many years she has owned, loved and competed with her Siberian Huskies, Shetland Sheepdog, Labrador Retrievers.
+She has owned, loved and competed with her Siberian Huskies, Shetland Sheepdogs, Labrador Retrievers.
 Doberman Pinschers, Miniature Pinscher, Australian Shepherd and currently, Border Collies.

 Her dogs have earned (all owner trained and handled):